 The MBL has a long history of breakthroughs in both imaging and the development of new research organisms.
 MBL’s strategic vision focuses on expanding these initiatives to new levels of excellence for both research and education.
 The initiatives are complimentary to each other and are the driving areas for research expansion and growth at the MBL.

-The Center allows researchers and students to push the boundaries of microscopy to answer some of the most challenging scientific questions.
+The Imaging Innovation Initiative allows researchers and students to push the boundaries of microscopy to answer some of the most challenging scientific questions.
 The collaborative nature of their interactions not only enhances the research but also helps to drive technology innovation.

 By studying experimentally tractable organisms, we can better understand the mechanisms that underlie biological processes, often discovering that evolution has come to multiple solutions to the same problem.
 A significant amount of interesting biology is not well represented by current major models.
 Focusing on a few species means we are missing out on the vast biological diversity found in nature, most predominantly in the ocean.

 The New Research Organisms initiative will create the next generation of genetically tractable aquatic research organisms, drawing support from the MBL’s unique location, infrastructure, the intellectual capital made available by its convening power, and its unparalleled capacity in educational dissemination.